+Garages and permanent outbuildings N/A Outside areas and boundaries Visually inspected.
+Private gardens to the front, side and rear of the building overlaid in a mixture of stone, chips, lawn and paving.
+There is off street parking to the side of building.
+Boundaries are defined with stone walls and hedges.
 Ceilings Visually inspected from floor level.
-Ceilings are mainly lath plaster lined.
-Internal wells Visually inspected from floor level Internal walls Visually inspected from floor level.
-Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are mixed solid hard plaster and lath plaster linings.
-Floors including sub floors Surfaces of exposed floors were visually inspected.
+Plaster lined.
+Internal walls Visually inspected from floor level.
+Internal Walls Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+Plaster lined. [ Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Suspended timber flooring to most areas.
+Suspended timber flooring to most areas with the side extension being solid flooring.
+There was no access to any sub-floor areas.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Skirtings and facings are of timber.
-Internal doors are mostly timber panel units.
-Kitchen fittings comprise wall and floor mounted units.
+Internal joinery comprises timber skirtings and door surrounds, a timber tread and riser staircase and internal doors are timber panel units.
+Kitchen fittings comprise wall and floor mounted units only.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a living flame style gas fire within the sitting room.
+Within the main living room there is a fireplace housing a solid fuel effect gas fire vented to the chimney.
+Within the dining room there is a wall mounted older style gas fire.
 Internal decorations Visually inspected.
+Paper, paint and tile.

-Painted plaster and joinery to most areas.
-Cellars None.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter and consumer unit located in a living room cupboard.
+Electricity is from the mains grid with the meter and fuse box located in a hall cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply with the meter located in an external inspection box.
+Gas is from the main supply with the meter located in an external inspection box.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Cold water is from the public main and, where seen, plumber fittings were of copper and PVC pipework.
-The sanitary arrangements comprise three piece white suites in each of the bath and shower rooms.
+Cold water is from the public main and where seen, plumber fittings were of copper and PVC pipework.
+Sanitary arrangements comprise a three piece suite within the shower room consisting of WC, wash hand basin and shower.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-The property has a system of gas central heating via radiators.
-The gas boiler is located in an under stair cupboard and also provides hot water.
+Gas central heating via radiators.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Foul and surface water drainage appears to be to the main public sewer.
+All foul and surface water drainage is to the main public sewer.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-Smoke alarm present.
-Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
-If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
-If no inspection was possible, this will be stated.
-If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.
+Smoke alarm and burglar alarm present.

+Any additional limits to inspection